Uconnect-Technologies/wertik-js/README.md

 ### Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull Requests are welcome.
+If you think something is missing or needs to changed.
+Please open a pull request or new issue.

 ## License